-On June 28, 2013, we completed an offering of 3,528,580 shares of Common Stock at \$5.50 per share, aggregating \$19,407,190 (referred to herein, as the "Resale Shares").
-These shares were issued without registration under the Securities Act of 1933, as amended (the "Securities Act"), by reason of the exemption from registration afforded by the provisions of Section 4(a)(5) and/or Section 4(a)(2) thereof, and Rule 506 promulgated thereunder, as a transaction by an issuer not involving any public offering (constituting a "Private Placement").
-Each of the 187 investors in this offering was an accredited investor as defined in Regulation D. Each investor delivered appropriate investment representations with respect to their investment, including their status as "accredited investors".
-The Resale Shares are being registered with the Securities and Exchange Commission (the "SEC") to fulfill Ring's commitment to register such shares. in connection with the Private Placement.
+On June 18, 2014, we closed our offering of 2,000,001 shares of our Common Stock, aggregating \$30,000,015 in the Private Placement.
+The shares were placed by SunTrust Robinson Humphrey, Inc., acting as lead placement agent and Global Hunter Securities, LLC, acting as co-placement agent in the transaction.
+These shares were issued without registration under the Securities Act by reason of the exemption from registration afforded by the provisions of Section 4(a)(5) and/or Section 4(a)(2) thereof, and Rule 506 promulgated thereunder, as a transaction by an issuer not involving any public offering.
+Each of the investors in this offering was an accredited investor as defined in Regulation D. Each investor delivered appropriate investment representations with respect to their investment, including their status as "accredited investors".
+The Resale Shares are being registered with the SEC to fulfill Ring's commitment to register such shares in connection with the Private Placement.